The Founder - A sensible adventurer

 That same summer, he asked one of his personal friends up to the factory.
 The friend was a merchant and Stephansen wanted him to look through the books and inventory, so to speak, his true opinion of the situation.
 He leafed through the account books and glanced at the large stock of ready-made cloth, and said:

 - No, Stephansen, this really can't work.
-I would most like to advise you to sell the entire stock for the price you can get for it, before you and perhaps others are ruined.
+I would most like to advise them to sell the entire stock for the price they can get for it, before they themselves and perhaps others are ruined.

 Help is coming